syslog-ng/syslog-ng.github.io/_includes/doc/admin-guide/options/failover.md

 ### failback()

-*Description:* Available only in syslog-ng Open Source Edition version 3.17 and later.
+*Description:* Available only in {{ site.product.name }} version 3.17 and later.

-When syslog-ng OSE starts up, it always connects to the primary server first.
+When {{ site.product.short_name }} starts up, it always connects to the primary server first.
 In the failover() option there is a possibility to customize the failover modes.
-Depending on how you set the failback() option, syslog-ng OSE behaves as follows:
+Depending on how you set the failback() option, {{ site.product.short_name }}
+behaves as follows:

-- **round-robin mode**: If failback() is not set, syslog-ng OSE does not attempt to return to the primary server even if it becomes available.
-In case the failover server fails, syslog-ng OSE attempts to connect the next failover server in the list in round-robin fashion.
+- **round-robin mode**: If failback() is not set, {{ site.product.short_name }} does not attempt to return to the primary server even if it becomes available.
+In case the failover server fails, {{ site.product.short_name }} attempts to connect the next failover server in the list in round-robin fashion.

   Example: round-robin mode

-  In the following example syslog-ng OSE handles the logservers in round-robin fashion if the primary logserver becomes   inaccessible (therefore failback() option is not set).
+  In the following example {{ site.product.short_name }} handles the logservers in round-robin fashion if the primary logserver becomes   inaccessible (therefore failback() option is not set).

     ```config
     destination d_network {